User Identities

 You may be building a multi-user application with Letta, in which each user is associated with a specific agent.
-In this scenario, you can use the notion of tags (part of the agent state) to associate each agent with a user in your application.
+In this scenario, you can use Identities to associate each agent with a user in your application.

 Let’s assume that you have an application with multiple users that you’re building on a self-hosted Letta Server or Letta Cloud.
 Each user has a unique username, starting at user_1, and incrementing up as you add more users to the platform.